marcus-exe/bigdata-infra-suite/apache-airflow-clickhouse-sample/README.md

 ```
 .
 ├── data_generator/
 │   ├── app.py             # Python script to generate data and insert into ClickHouse
 │   └── Dockerfile         # Builds the Python data_generator image
-├── clickhouse_init/
+├── clickhouse_init_dest/
-│   └── init.sql        # SQL script to initialize the source ClickHouse database (creates db1, user, and grants permissions)
+│   └── create_user.sh     # SQL script to initialize the source ClickHouse database (creates db1, user, and grants permissions)
+├── clickhouse_init_source/
+│   └── create_user.sh     # SQL script to initialize the source ClickHouse database (creates db2, user, and grants permissions)
 └── docker-compose.yaml    # Defines all the services and their configurations

 ```